farrasdoko/amir-course/README.md

 How to append string on objective C

+- Array Of Users

+Iterate the array to find specific information of specific user (Objective C)

 - Array Of Users Swift

-Filter the array to find specific information of user which name == "Bannett"
+Filter the array to find specific information of user which name == "Bennett"

 - Dice Exercise